AP Explains: Why Congo's latest Ebola outbreak is worrying

-JOHANNESBURG (AP) — The World Health Organization is announcing on Wednesday whether Congo's latest outbreak of the deadly Ebola virus should be declared a global health emergency.
+JOHANNESBURG (AP) — The World Health Organization has announced that Congo's latest outbreak of the deadly Ebola virus is not yet considered a global health emergency.
 Some aid groups expressed alarm when the rate of new cases more than doubled this month.
 With the area compared to a war zone, resistance to health workers sometimes turning violent and confirmed cases found near the heavily traveled Ugandan border, the risk of regional spread is "very high."

 WHAT IS EBOLA?